TheBlueHippy/Frontier/README.md

 # Frontier
-This repository contains al of my project files from scratch (i.e. Beginner to Advanced)
+This repository contains all of my project files from scratch (i.e. Beginner to Advanced)